jpartain89/Software-Install-Guides/sphinx/docs/ubuntu/sonarr.rst

   sudo nano /etc/init.d/nzbdrone

+Then, copy and paste the text from below.
 You'll notice the big `EDIT ME` text in there.
 Take a looksee, make your edits as you see fit.

 .. include:: sonarr_init.txt
   :code: bash